mashupbots/plebify/docs/UserManual.rst

 Connectors
 ----------

+Connectors link Plebify to your system(s).

+Connectors are specified in the configuration file on the line starting with ``connectors =``.

 You can specify one or more connectors between the ``[ ]``.
 Each connector must be enclosed by ``{ }`` and separated by comma.
 Each connector setting must be on a new line.